WukLab/Clio/Documentation/asplos-ae.md

 [asplos-ae@wuklab-11 host]$ pwd
 /home/asplos-ae/Clio-asplosae/host
 ```
 4. Test connection to FPGA.
 The FPGA board can be reached at `192.168.1.26`.
-Run `arping` to test connection:
+Run `arping` to test connection.
+If `arping` failed, please ping us at HotCRP.
 ```bash
 $ arping -I p4p1 192.168.1.26